longld/peda/README.md

 PEDA - Python Exploit Development Assistance for GDB

 ## Key Features:
-* Enhance the display of gdb: colorized and display disassembly code, registers, memory information during debugging.
+* Enhance the display of gdb: colorize and display disassembly codes, registers, memory information during debugging.
-* Adds commands to support debug and exploit development (for a full list type `peda help`):
+* Add commands to support debugging and exploit development (for a full list of commands use `peda help`):
   * `aslr` -- Show/set ASLR setting of GDB
   * `checksec` -- Check for various security options of binary
   * `dumpargs` -- Display arguments passed to a function when stopped at a call instruction